MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/UnitedKingdom/how-to-print-checks-for-apacs.md

     ms.author: sgroespe

 ---
-# How to: Print Checks for APACS
+# Print Checks for APACS
 The Association for Payment Clearing Services (APACS) specification defines a standard layout for fields on checks.
 The **Check** report uses this specification.

 ## To print checks for APACS